gitlabhq/omnibus-gitlab/doc/settings/database.md

 To change the location of the PostgreSQL data

+CAUTION: **Caution:**
-**Warning**: If you have an existing database, you need to move the data to the new location first
+If you have an existing database, you need to move the data to the new location first

+CAUTION: **Caution:**
-**Warning**: This is an intrusive operation.
+This is an intrusive operation.
 It cannot be done without downtime on an existing installation

 1. Stop GitLab if this is an existing installation: `gitlab-ctl stop`.
 1. Update `postgresql['dir']` to the desired location.